-The Chartered Institute of Housing (CIH) approached Eidos Consulting to support them with creating collateral for a member and non-member self-assessments against their new professional standards.
-Recognising our expertise in defining skills and behaviour needs, Eidos Consulting worked in partnership with the CIH to produce a substantial question bank, as well as a host of individualised outcome statements that the user would be provided with based on the results of their assessment.
+The Chartered Institute of Housing (CIH) approached Eidos Consulting to support them with creating collateral for member and non-member self-assessments against their new professional standards, recognising our expertise in defining skills and behaviour needs.
+Eidos Consulting worked in partnership with the CIH to produce a substantial question bank, as well as a host of individualised outcome statements that the user would be provided with based on the results of their assessment.

 Here is what the Director of Professional Development at the CIH had to say about our work with them: